opensearch-project/opensearch-cli/docs/guide/usage.md

   -h, --help   Help for Anomaly Detection

 Global Flags:
-  -c, --config string    Configuration file for odfe-cli, default is /Users/opendistro/.odfe-cli/config.yaml -p, --profile string   Use a specific profile from your configuration file
+  -c, --config string    Configuration file for opensearch-cli, default is /Users/opendistro/.opensearch-cli/config.yaml -p, --profile string   Use a specific profile from your configuration file

-Use "odfe-cli ad [command] --help" for more information about a command.
+Use "opensearch-cli ad [command] --help" for more information about a command.

 ```

 ## Command structure

-The odfe-cli uses a multipart structure on the command line that must be specified in this order:
+The opensearch-cli uses a multipart structure on the command line that must be specified in this order:

-1. The base call to the `odfe-cli` program.
+1. The base call to the `opensearch-cli` program.

-1. The top-level command, which typically corresponds to OpenDistro plugins supported by the odfe-cli.
+1. The top-level command, which typically corresponds to OpenDistro plugins supported by the opensearch-cli.

 1. The subcommand that specifies which operation to perform.

 1. General CLI flags or parameters required by the operation.

     ```
-    $ odfe-cli <command> <subcommand> [flags and parameters]
+    $ opensearch-cli <command> <subcommand> [flags and parameters]
     ```

 ## Specifying parameter values

-Many flags used in the odfe-cli are simple string, numeric values or boolean, such as the path and pretty in the following example.
+Many flags used in the opensearch-cli are simple string, numeric values or boolean, such as the path and pretty in the following example.
 Here, path accepts string value while pretty is a boolean flag.

 **Note:** you must use quotation marks around strings that include one or more space characters
 ```
-$ odfe-cli curl get --path _cluster/health --pretty
+$ opensearch-cli curl get --path _cluster/health --pretty
 ```

 ## Auto complete
-odfe-cli includes a command-completion feature that enables you to use the Tab key to complete a partially entered command.
+opensearch-cli includes a command-completion feature that enables you to use the Tab key to complete a partially entered command.
 This feature isn't automatically installed, you need to configure it manually.

 ### Configure auto complete